tests-always-included/wick/doc/contexts-that-disable-exit-on-error.md

     Didn't expect a success

 This can happen in many contexts.
-The descrption from [a bug logged](http://austingroupbugs.net/view.php?id=52) to fix the documentation says it can happen for any context including `while`, `until`, `if`, `elif` or `!`.
+The description from [a bug logged](http://austingroupbugs.net/view.php?id=52) to fix the documentation says it can happen for any context including `while`, `until`, `if`, `elif` or `!`.
 Below are some examples.
 Each of which will output "TEST".

 	set -e